 "No," mutters Crowley, as he pulls one of the drawers out of the dresser and tosses it on the ground.
 "He fucking found out about it somehow, I don't know.
-He's got some ace in the hole so the plan's off.
-They're working something out I guess.
+He's back in now.
+They're working it out I guess.
 FUCKING SHIT!!"